MichaelaAnastasiaAustin/Credit_Risk_Analysis/README.md

 ## Results

-To evaluate the performance of the six machine learning models, we compared the balanced accuracy scores and the precision and recall scores of each model:
+To evaluate the performance of the six machine learning models, we compared the balanced accuracy, precision, and recall scores of each model:

 Naive Random Oversampling
 ![naive](https://github.com/MichaelaAnastasiaAustin/Credit_Risk_Analysis/blob/main/images/naive.png)